History In And Around Fayetteville

 Here are some facts about Fayetteville…

-- Named after the Marquis de Lafayette, George Washington’s famed French advisor during the Revolutionary War.
+- Fayetteville is named after the Marquis de Lafayette, George Washington’s famed French advisor during the Revolutionary War.
 Lafayette’s statue looks upon downtown Fayetteville from the Fayette County Courthouse lawn.

-- An historic marker at the courthouse square recognizes Fayetteville as the site of the first use of indirect fire during a battle.
+- A historic marker at the courthouse square recognizes Fayetteville as the site of the first use of indirect fire during a battle.